 The demonstrated results have brought us to the following conclusions.

-The changes in data modeling demonstrate positive trends.
+- The changes in data modeling demonstrate positive trends.
 More companies have paid attention to the development of business glossaries and data models.
-They also have put forth more effort into gathering and aligning information and data requirements.
+They have also put more effort into gathering and aligning information and data requirements.
 Companies used the concept of critical data more often in 2020.

-We are in the era of big data and big changes in data application technologies, a situation that requires new methodologies to model data.
-These changes motivate companies to put more effort and resources into the development of data modeling.
+We are in the era of big data and significant changes in data application technologies, which require new methodologies to model data.
+These changes motivate companies to put more effort and resources into data modeling development.
 Therefore, companies should:

-In the following article, we investigate the trends in the information systems architecture maturity.
+In the following article, we investigate the information systems architecture maturity trends.